SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 Legend:

-- `Private invocation = Yes` means the request never exits SGX and thus an attacker cannot know it even occurred.
+- `Private invocation = Yes` means the request never exits SGX and thus an attacker cannot know it even occurred
-- `Private invocation = No` & `Private data = Yes` means an attacker can know that the contract used this API but cannot know the input parameters or return values.
+- `Private invocation = No` & `Private data = Yes` means an attacker can know the contract used this API, but cannot know the input parameters or return values

 ## Outputs

-Outputs that are encrypted are only known to the transaction sender and to the contract.
+Encrypted outputs are only known to the transaction sender and to the contract.

 ### Return value of `init`